Improvements over Mackie Control Scripts

 Video

-A video demonstrating some of the improvements can be found here:
+A video demonstrating some of the improvements can be found in the YouTube playlists:

 Improvements